Green Hornet: Television

-The Green Hornet (1966)
+The Green Hornet (1966–1967)

 The Green Hornet is a television series shown on the ABC U.S. television network.
 It aired for the 1966–1967 television season and stars Van Williams as both the Green Hornet and Britt Reid, and Bruce Lee as Kato.
 With his insistence on using his martial arts skills, Bruce Lee stole the show as Kato.
-This was perhaps the first time Asian martial arts fighting was seen on American TV.
+This was the first time Asian martial arts fighting was seen on American TV.
 The show launched Bruce Lee's career as a popular actor in the US as well as in Hong Kong.
 Audience interest even led to Van Williams asking to learn some martial art moves.

 Williams and Lee's Green Hornet and Kato appear as anti-heroes in the second season of the Batman TV series in the two-part episode "A Piece of the Action" / "Batman's Satisfaction".
 The episode ended with Batman himself questioning whether or not the Green Hornet was really a criminal.
 Unlike the "campy" version of Batman, this version of The Green Hornet was played more seriously.

 Animated series

-In July 2020, Kevin Smith and WildBrain announced plans to develop a Green Hornet animated series.
+In July 2020, Kevin Smith and WildBrain announced plans to develop a Green Hornet animated series set in the present day and focused on a reimagined Green Hornet and female Kato.
+On February 28, 2023, Smith confirmed in an episode of Fatman Beyond that the series would be 10 episodes.